How to File a Proof of Debt Against a Company in Liquidation

 The method of filing the proof of debt depends on whether the liquidation is being handled by the Official Receiver or a private liquidator.

-What Happens After the Proof of Debt is Filed?
+What Happens After a Proof of Debt is Filed?

-Will Proof of Debt Ensure Payment by the Company?
+Will Proof of Debt Ensure Payment by the Company Undergoing Liquidation?

 Secured creditors are creditors who usually hold rights over the company’s property and/or goods as a security for the payment of debt.
 Security can be in any form of asset provided by the debtor.
 It ensures that the creditor receives repayment through the asset in case the debtor fails to repay his debt on time.

-Secured creditors are entitled to realise their security regardless of the liquidation process.
+Secured creditors are entitled to claim their security in repayment of the debt owed to him regardless of the liquidation process.
 It is only if the security is inadequate to repay the debt that they have to prove as unsecured creditors for the remaining balance.

 Examples of preferential creditors are: